 6. Inventory Turnover Ratio

-To calculate your inventory turnover ratio you will need to add your beginning inventory with your ending inventory, divided by your cost of goods stored, then divide your answer by two.
-This means keeping close track of your inventory as well as the fluctuation that can come with the cost of goods stored.
+To calculate your inventory turnover ratio, you will need to add your beginning inventory with your ending inventory, divided by your cost of goods stored, then divide your answer by two.
+This calculation requires keeping close track of your inventory and the fluctuation of the cost of goods stored.

 7. Cost of Goods Sold

-To establish your cost of goods sold take your starting inventory, add it with your purchases of the same period, and subtract the ending inventory.
-With the cost of goods sold you’re heavily relying on accurate purchases.
-When you’re using a manual system you are always at risk of simply overlooking something that can throw off your whole equation at the end of the month.
+To establish your cost of goods sold, take your starting inventory, add it with your purchases of the same period, and subtract the ending inventory.
+You're heavily relying on accurate purchases with the cost of goods sold.
+When using a manual system, you are always at risk of simply overlooking something that can throw off your whole equation at the end of the month.

-To calculate your average food cost you will need your start of month inventory, end of month inventory, a complete list of purchases made throughout the month, total sales.
-Add your total purchases with your start of month inventory, then subtract the end of month inventory.
+To calculate your average food cost, you will need your start-of-month inventory, end-of-month inventory, a complete list of purchases made throughout the month, and total sales.
+Add your total purchases with your start-of-month inventory, then subtract the end-of-month inventory.
 To find your percentage, divide your average food cost by the monthly food sales.

 Labor cost percentage is the percentage of the restaurant revenue that pays for labor, e.g., all of your staff members and employees.
 Labor cost percentage is important to measure because it's one of two components of your prime costs (the other is the cost of goods sold.)
 Together, they should ideally make up about 60% of a restaurant's total costs, with a healthy percentage of about 20-35% of sales.